Lying 1 mile northnorthwest of Roccamena on the east side of Mount Maranfusa at

 Buildings lined the courtyard leaving a cobblestone courtyard in the

 centre.
-Inside the south and NE towers were
+Inside the south and northeast towers were

 cisterns.
 The outer walls were built directly onto the rock,